-Base the volume of water applied for each irrigation event on:
+Base the volume of water needed for each irrigation event on:

-- the available water-holding capacity of the soil for the crop rooting depth, - · the management allowed soil water depletion, - the current soil moisture status, - the current crop/forage growth stage, - · the distribution uniformity of the irrigation event, and - the water table contribution.
+- the available water-holding capacity of the soil for the crop rooting depth, - the management allowed soil water depletion, - · the current soil moisture status, - · the current crop/forage growth stage, - · the distribution uniformity of the irrigation event, and - the water table contribution.

-For adjustable rate systems (e.g variable rate center pivot irrigation), base the application rate of irrigation water on:
+For adjustable rate systems (e.g. variable rate irrigation center pivots), base the application rate of irrigation water on:

 - the volume of water to be applied,

-- · the frequency of irrigation applications, soil infiltration and permeability characteristics, and
+- the frequency of irrigation applications, soil infiltration and permeability characteristics, and

 - the capacity of the irrigation system.

-For surface irrigation, apply irrigation water at a rate that achieves an acceptable distribution uniformity (DU) and that minimizes irrigation- induced erosion.
-If application rates will result in surface erosion, mulches, polyacrylamides, or versions there-of, shall be used.
+For surface irrigation, apply irrigation water at a rate that achieves an acceptable distribution uniformity (DU) and that minimizes irrigation induced erosion.

-Additional Criteria to Decrease Degradation of Surface and Groundwater Resources
+Additional Criteria for Decrease Degradation of Surface and Groundwater Resources